Doctor of Medicine: Advanced Clinical Courses and Electives 2024-25

 2-4

-The purpose of this elective is to provide support to M3 students transitioning into the Internal Medicine clerkship.
-Student Chiefs will orient M3 students to expectations of the Internal Medicine clerkship and student roles.
-The chiefs are the student leaders expected to be available to the M3 students on the Medicine rotation for support with knowledge and skills required to successfully complete the clerkship.
+The purpose of this elective is to provide support to core clerkship students transitioning into the Internal Medicine clerkship.
+Student Chiefs will orient core clerkship students to expectations of the Internal Medicine clerkship and student roles.
+The chiefs are the student leaders expected to be available to the core clerkship students on the Medicine rotation for support with knowledge and skills required to successfully complete the clerkship.
 Students interested in being a Student Chief need to apply and will be selected by the faculty.
 This elective is available for Rotations 1, 2 and 3 only.

 2